forrestjgq/lsp/thread/pwpt/pthread.md

  #endif
 ```

-The one exception to the Pthreads error rules is **pthread\_getspecific**, which returns the thread-specific data value of a shared "key." [[Section 5.](#5.)4](#5.4) describes thread-specific data in detail, but for now we're just concerned with error reporting.
+The one exception to the Pthreads error rules is **pthread\_getspecific**, which returns the thread-specific data value of a shared "key."
+[Section 5.4](#5.4) describes thread-specific data in detail, but for now we're just concerned with error reporting.
 The capability of managing thread-specific data is critical to many applications, and the function has to be as fast as possible, so the **pthread\_getspecific** function doesn't report errors at all.
 If the **pthread\_key\_t** value is illegal, or if no value has been set in the thread, **pthread\_getspecific** just returns the value null.